Percolation Diagrams Derived from First-Principles Investigation of Chemical Short-Range Order in Binary Alloys: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the National Science Foundation (NSF) under award numbers DMR-2208865 (A.R., J.M.R., and I.D.M.) and DMR-2208848 (K.S.).
 A.R. gratefully acknowledges support from the Ryan Fellowship and the International Institute for Nanotechnology at Northwestern University.
+M.J.W.\ acknowledges funding from the Office of Naval Research (ONR) through the Multidisciplinary University Research Initiative (MURI) program (award number N00014-20-1-2368).
 This research was supported in part through the computational resources and staff contributions provided for the Quest high performance computing facility at Northwestern University which is jointly supported by the Office of the Provost, the Office for Research, and Northwestern University Information Technology.
 This work used Bridges-2 at Pittsburgh Supercomputing Center through allocation mat230009p from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.